CHAOS-Community/CHAOS-API-Documentation/source/API.rst

         :type startDate: optional
         :param endDate: the end of the publishing period
         :type endDate: optional
-        :rtype: * On success: :code:`CHAOS.Portal.DTO.Standard.ScalarResult` with value :code:`1`
+        :returns: * On success: :code:`CHAOS.Portal.DTO.Standard.ScalarResult` with value :code:`1`
                   * On error: a number of different errors can be given on erroneous dates, accessPointsGUID or objectsGUIDs.
 If the accessPoint does not exists you will get :code:`CHAOS.Portal.Exception.InsufficientPermissionsException`

         *startDate* and *endDate* should be in the format :code:`DD-MM-YYYY HH:MM:SS` where the first :code:`MM` is month and the seconds